 - See if the home you want is Unison approved

 When you’re self-employed, it can be a real pain to go through one of the bigger banks to get a mortgage.
 There are a lot of hoops to jump through and it can be difficult to get things to happen quickly.
 Smaller financial institutions sometimes get more satisfactory results, though their fees might be higher.
 Some home buyers prefer to pay the higher fees and work with a smaller, more nimble loan officer who can make things happen more quickly.

 There are also online mortgage lenders that readily work with the self-employed.
-One of the most commonly used lenders is Quicken Loans.
+One of the most commonly used lenders is Quicken Loans Mortgage.
 The process can be much easier than a more typical venture through a big national bank, but there’s some debate about whether or not Quicken’s loans are more expensive than the loans you’d get through another institution (or a Quicken loan that you obtain through a broker).